 Institutional Research and Effectiveness

-The Office of Institutional Research and Effectiveness (OIRE) provides timely official data and analysis for planning, institutional effectiveness, and decision making.
-OIRE serves as the central repository of official data for state, federal, and other external agencies for reporting purposes.
-OIRE administers Student Evaluations of Teaching (SET), and HuskyDM – the University repository for faculty activities.
-Husky Data: SAS® Visual Analytics Portal is a tool to view academic measures such as faculty productivity.
-OIRE also contributes a wide range of statistics for the University Fact Sheet.
+The Office of Budget, Planning and Institutional Research (BPIR) provides timely official data and analysis for planning, institutional effectiveness, and decision making.
+BPIR serves as the central repository of official data for state, federal, and other external agencies for reporting purposes.
+BPIR administers Student Evaluations of Teaching (SET), and HuskyDM – the University repository for faculty activities.
+BPIR also contributes a wide range of statistics for the University Fact Sheet.

 Center for Career Development